British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 - Where the declarator was in a state of shock or surprise;
 - Where the statement is sowrn testimony in a previous hearing;
 - Where the statement is a past recollection that is recorded;
-- Where the statement conveys state of mindl
+- Where the statement conveys state of mind;
 - Where the statement conveys present intentions;
 - Where the statement is subject to statutory exceptions;
 - Where the statement is part of the narrative of the evidence; and